ServiceStack/ServiceStackVS/ts-react.md

 ### TypeScript React Template
 To follow up Microsoft's recent [release of TypeScript 1.8 and related extensions for Visual Studio (2013 & 2015)](https://github.com/Microsoft/TypeScript/releases), ServiceStackVS now includes the simplest way to get your new TypeScript React project going with a new template that includes everything you'll need to start, iterate and deploy.
+> This new template is **only supported by VS 2013 and 2015**, VS 2012 can't install the required Microsoft extension to work productively in VS with TypeScript.
+Also although `tsconfig.json` is included, VS2013 ignores this file and only uses settings found in the projects Properties menu.

 ![](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/release-notes/typescript-react-jspm-banner.png)